petermlm/RiftForumOld/README.md

+*This is an old project I no longer activly maintain.
+I've reimplemented this in Go in petermlm/RiftForum.*

 This is an implementation of a simple forum in Node.js.
 It is inspired on Simple Machine forums and phpBB, although it is way much simpler.